jimmy0705/Assignment_Mentions/README.md

 Start the Development Server: ### `npm start`

-    This will kick off the development server.
-Check the console for messages confirming that the app is running locally.

     Open in Browser:
     Open your web browser and go to http://localhost:3000 to see the app.